 - Hydrate: Water and sports drinks maintain fluid in your joints to keep them moving.

 - Apply OTC creams: Arthritis creams and anti-inflammatory medications can ease joint pain.

 - Get dressed: Wearing loose and natural fiber clothing allows your joints to move freely while keeping you cool.

 - Relax in cool air: Stay indoors in air conditioning.
 This limits your time in the humid air that can cause joint pain.
 The cooler air can reduce your joint inflammation.

 - Swim: Swimming cools your body’s core, including your joints.
 It’s also a low-impact cardio exercise.
 Most importantly, the buoyancy of water relieves pressure on your joints.

-If you have unbearable joint pain, talk with your doctor.
-Your doctor may want to do some tests.
+If you have unbearable joint pain, talk with your health care provider.
+They may want to do some tests.
 If your joints are painful, swollen, warm to the touch or making your daily activities difficult to do, make an appointment.
-Waiting to see a doctor may cause more damage to your joints.
+Waiting to see a health care professional may cause more damage to your joints.

 Learn more about the sports medicine services offered at Bon Secours.